kursion/wallpapers/README.md

 Wallpapers
 ==========

-Some wallpapers for developpers and relaxing stuff to see while programming
+Some wallpapers for developers and relaxing stuff to see while programming